ELSGestion/els-sie-xsl-lib/readme.md

 * `els-common.xsl`: Common library of XSLT functions, templates and variables.

     The file is splitted into 6 submodules:

-    * COMMON VAR
+    * CONSTANTS
     * DATE
     * STRING
     * XML
     * FILE
-    * MATH and NUMBERS
+    * CONVERT and CAST

     Each modules might be used independantly.